 Gutter Cleaning Hose Attachment

 A gutter cleaning hose attachment is similar to the power washer gutter cleaner, with the exception that it may have less concentrated power.
-Along with the gutter brush, the gutter cleaning hose attachment is the least expensive gutter cleaning tool you can buy.
+Along with the gutter brush, the hose attachment is the least expensive gutter cleaning tool you can buy.

-The gutter cleaning hose attachment is an aluminum tube with a wand at the end that “flushes out” the gutters and may well reach up to the second story.
+The hose attachment is an aluminum tube with a wand at the end that “flushes out” the gutters and may well reach up to the second story.
 Some have a high-pressure nozzle at the end, which may dislodge some debris.

 This is usually purchased at the home improvement store as an impulse buy and can be used for cleaning the outside of gutters as well.